ivarref/spa-monkey/network-failures.md

 to spot.

-In summary: a network issue like this is rather hard to both spot and troubleshoot using Datomic.
+In summary: a network issue like this is rather hard to both spot and troubleshoot when using Datomic.

 ## Case 2: a query that hangs forever?